Especially focuses on finishing the EPs, but also talks about the gig at the Cronos.

 | SONG | VOCALS | SORTING VOCALS | [ TOTAL ] |

-Here are the recording times of the vocal sessions that lasted from January 6 to (AAAA).
+Here are the recording times of the vocal sessions that lasted from January 6th to February 10th.
 In total, every song had vocal takes from about five separate days.

 Compared to this summer, I did not bother listening to every take.
 I only worked with the most recent ones, and made sure that I was happy with them while I was recording them.
 Listening back was helpful.
 It makes mistakes stand out, and then it's easier to work on them.